jhu-ospo-courses/JHU-EN.601.210/README.md

 Labs have instructions and tie back to lessons.
 There may be references in the labs to specific lesson notes, and vice versa.

-As explained in Lab section, you are expected to have `vagrant` and Virtualbox installed on your machine.
+As explained in Lab section, you are expected to have `Docker` installed on your machine.
-All instructions are based on the Linux command line. (`bash`, `sh`, `ksh` should all work.)
+All instructions are based on the Linux command line.
+(Simple familiarity with `bash`, `sh`, `ksh` all works.
+We will not be programming in the shell.)
-This means you will need a Linux-like environment on your machine.
-Windows users can use WSL2 and Mac users can use iTerm2.
-Linux users can use ... their shell.
 You will need to have `git` installed.
 Again, please see [Setting up for Labs](https://github.com/stephenrwalli/JHU-EN.601.210/tree/main/labs#setting-up-for-labs).

 Assuming you are in your home directory, clone this repo.